Last Updated: December 5, 2024

 By the age of 21, she had begun to make major inroads in the writing world, starting with a job for "Changes."
 This small magazine focused on politics and culture and was run by the fourth wife of jazz musician Charles Mingus.
 Lebowitz then connected with Andy Warhol for the first time, and he hired her to work as a columnist for "Interview."
 During this period, she also wrote for "Mademoiselle."
 Over the next few decades, Fran befriended a number of well-known artists, such as Peter Hujar and Robert Mapplethorpe.

 By 1978, she was ready to publish her first book, "Metropolitan Life."
 This book contained mostly past comedic essays that she had written for "Interview" and "Mademoiselle."
-The book was successful, and it rose her profile considerably.
+The book was successful, and it raised her profile considerably.
 She then earned several TV appearances.
 Three years later, she released another book entitled "Social Studies," which again contained mostly comedic essays previously published in "Mademoiselle" and "Interview."
 In this book, her essays focused on topics such as teen life, movies, and room service.
 Many years later, she released "The Fran Lebowitz Reader," which is a compilation of both of these books.

 Fran Lebowitz Net Worth